juxor/afaq/markdown/secI5.md

 them.
 As Rocker explained:

-> _"In a smaller community, it is far easier for individuals to observe the political scene and become acquainted with the issues which have to be resolved.
-This is quite impossible for a representative in a centralised government.
-Neither the single citizen nor his [or her] representative is completely or even approximately to supervise the huge clockwork of the central state machine.
-The deputy is forced daily to make decisions about things of which he [or she] has no personal knowledge and for the appraisal of which he must therefore depend on others [i.e. bureaucrats and lobbyists].
+> _"In a smaller community, it is far easier for individuals to observe the
+> political scene and become acquainted with the issues which have to be
+> resolved.
+This is quite impossible for a representative in a centralised
+> government.
+Neither the single citizen nor his [or her] representative is
+> completely or even approximately to supervise the huge clockwork of the
+> central state machine.
+The deputy is forced daily to make decisions about
+> things of which he [or she] has no personal knowledge and for the appraisal
+> of which he must therefore depend on others [i.e. bureaucrats and
-That such a system necessarily leads to serious errors and mistakes is self- evident.
-And since the citizen for the same reason is not able to inspect and criticise the conduct of his representative, the class of professional politicians is given added opportunity to fish in troubled waters."_ [**Op.
+> lobbyists].
+That such a system necessarily leads to serious errors and
+> mistakes is self-evident.
+And since the citizen for the same reason is not
+> able to inspect and criticise the conduct of his representative, the class
-Cit.**, p.
+> of professional politicians is given added opportunity to fish in troubled
+> waters."_ [ **Op.
+Cit.** , p.
 17-18]

 These principles, it must be stressed, have been successfully applied on a mass scale.
 For example, this is how anarcho-syndicalist unions operate and,